Astute-Systems/bsp/yocto/config/meta-astute/README.md

 ## Usage in Built Image

-After the image boots, you will see the BushNET MOTD banner with system information.
+After the image boots, you will see the BushNET MOTD banner with system information, and the BushNET wallpaper will be set as the desktop background.

+### Wallpaper

+The BushNET wallpaper (1536x1024) is installed to:

+- `/usr/share/backgrounds/bushnet-wallpaper.png` - Standard backgrounds location
+- `/usr/share/pixmaps/bushnet-wallpaper.png` - Standard pixmaps location

+For Weston (Wayland compositor), the wallpaper is automatically configured in `/etc/xdg/weston/weston.ini`.

 ### APT Repository Usage